-To create a new network component, go to Administration >Manage Modules and Network Components.
-Go to the bottom of the page, select a network component within the drop-down menu and click on the “Create” button.
+To create a new network component, go to Configuration →Templates → Remote components.
+Go to the bottom of the page, select a network component within the drop-down menu (Network, Plugin, Wizard or WMI) and click on Create.

-As you fill in the required fields, keep in mind that you are filling out the description of a 'generic' module which is going to be applied to different agents.
-Some parameters such as “snmp community”, “user” or “password” may be different according to the agents the module applies later on, so you may leave them empty.
+As you fill in the required fields, keep in mind that you are filling out the description of a “generic” module which will be applied to different agents.
+Some parameters such as snmp community, user or password may be different according to the agents that may apply the module later on, so you may leave them empty.
 If you have a common user policy for your systems, you may leave the modules completely configured by entering users, passwords and other data common to all agents here.

-In this case, similarly to creating a module of the plugin type, when selecting a plugin in the interface, the fields defined in the plugin macros will appear.
+In this case, similarly to creating a plugin module, when selecting a plugin in the interface, the fields defined in the plugin macros will appear.